aws-samples/amazon-rds-init-cdk/README.md

 ## Useful CDK commands for this repository

-- `cdk deploy` Deploy the example `rds-init-example` Stack to your default AWS account/region
+- `cdk deploy` Deploy the CDK stack to your default AWS account/region
 - `cdk diff` Compare deployed stack with current local state
 - `cdk synth` Generates a synthesized CloudFormation template